fsvreddit/modmail-userinfo/README.md

 The Developer Platform does not provide access to subreddit karma.
 If this ever changes, I will include it.

 If a user is shadowbanned, no useful information can be shown about the user.
-However the app can tell you that the user is shadowbanned (not obvious on mobile modmail).
+However, the app can tell you that the user is shadowbanned (not obvious on mobile modmail).

 ## About